Farama-Foundation/farama.org/_posts/2023-10-24-Gymnasium-Terminated-Truncated-Step-API.md

 ---

 short_title: "Gymnasium Terminated / Truncated API"
-subtitle: "In-depth explanation of the "terminated" and "truncated" values in Gymnasium's Env.step API, and their context in RL theory"
+subtitle: "In-depth explanation of the "terminated" and "truncated" values in Gymnasium's Env.step API"
 title: "Gymnasium Terminated / Truncated Step API"
 date: "2023-10-23"
 excerpt: "In this post, we explain the motivation for the `terminated` / `truncated` step API, why alternative implementations were not selected, and the relation to RL theory."